 - American Eagle 5.56 XM193 (stripper clips)

-Cascade Cartridges, Inc has been around since 1951, when the company was founded by Richard Speer (brother of Vernon Speer from… Speer, which we’ll cover next) and Arvid Nelson.
+Cascade Cartridges, Inc has been around since 1951, when the company was founded by Richard Speer and Arvid Nelson.

 They don’t just make awesome rimfire ammo though.
-Far from it in fact.
-CCI actually makes one of our most-beloved handgun practice ammo lines, Blazer Brass.
+CCI produces one of our most-beloved handgun practice ammo lines — Blazer Brass.

 Check out some possibly in-stock CCI ammo:

-They’re actually one of the premier manufacturers of defensive ammo in general, and many major police departments and government agencies trust Speer hollowpoints above all else.
+They’re one of the premier manufacturers of defensive ammo in general with many major police departments and government agencies trusting their hollowpoints above all else.

-They also make the ever-popular Gold Dot line that is one of the industry standards for carry ammo (I happen to have them loaded up right now in fact).
+They also make the ever-popular Gold Dot line that is one of the industry standards for carry ammo.

 4. Sellier & Bellot

-Sellier & Bellot, or “S&B” as you’ll see it a lot, is a Czech manufacturer that has been making ammunition since the days of percussion caps.
+“S&B” or Sellier & Bellot, is a Czech manufacturer that’s been in the ammunition business since the days of percussion caps.

-In other words, while the name may be unfamiliar to those outside Europe, Sellier & Bellot is a company worth being aware of.
+In other words, while the name may be unfamiliar to those outside Europe, this manufacturer is a company worth knowing.

-Their huge catalog also includes things 6.5×55 and 303 British, so if you have an older European gun, particularly a milsurp of some kind, there’s a good chance they make ammo for it.
+Their huge catalog also includes things 6.5×55 and 303 British.
+So, if you own an older European gun, particularly a milsurp of some kind, there’s a good chance they make ammo for it.

 5. Prvi Partizan

-Prvi Partizan is another European manufacturer worth knowing.
-They are another company with a long history, going back to 1928.
-They’re a Serbian company that primarily made ammunition for the Serbian Army and national police units.
+This Serbian company primarily made ammunition for the Serbian Army and national police units.

 Today, Prvi Partizan ammo is available all over the world, including your local sporting goods store.

-They are actually the third largest ammo supplier to the US believe it or not, so you should have no trouble finding their products.
+They are actually the third largest ammo supplier to the U.S. believe it or not.

 Of course, they also make some more standard offerings as well, and they’re all rock solid.

 Yes, it’s low-quality ammo.
-No, it’s not going to stand up against the more expensive offerings, even Prvi Partisan’s budget stuff.
+No, it’s not going to stand up against the more expensive offerings.
 But it’s also cheaper.
 Much cheaper, in some cases.

-They mostly make FMJ ammo so not the best options for hunting or self-defense, but there’s something to be said for the “buy it cheap and stack it deep” mentality, particularly if you’re looking for training ammo.
+They mostly make FMJ ammo, but there’s something to be said for the “buy it cheap and stack it deep” mentality — particularly if want training ammo.

-There’s a certain gleeful joy in turning money into noise, and we’d be the first to admit that sometimes you have to pew pew just for the sake of pew pew.
+There’s a certain gleeful joy in turning money into noise.
+We’d be the first to admit that sometimes you have to pew pew just for the sake of pew pew.

 BUT…they also have Taiwanese manufactured brass .223 that kicks butt.